copious-world/shm-lru-aging-and-quotas/README.md

 The elements of these lists only store offsets to the object storage regions.
 The object storage region does not have to map precisely to a tier LRU; however, this mapping will likely be maintained for simplicity.
 Suffice it to say that if there is a queue node in free memory, then there is a hole in the object storage where a new element may be stored.

 **com buffer:** One difference from other basket queue operations is that each process will provide a communication slot for new data.
 The slot will retain an atomic flag indicating if the data has been consumed.
-Each proess will queue their own new entries based on the slot.
+Each process will queue their own new entries based on the slot.
 A consumer of the slots will coalesce the slots into a basket.
 Later consumption of the queue will rely on the basket grouping for LRU eviction.

 **tiers:** Again, each LRU HopScotch pair will correspond to a single tier of usage activity.
 As the usage of ceratain data objects decrease, they will be evicted from their current activity tier and marshalled to a lower activity tier until they are ready to leave the aegis of the processor, mutlicore CPU.